Aspiration is that coughing and choking feeling you get when food or liquid goes down “the wrong pipe.”

 - Harm to the block

-When associating the words “metal” and “water,” the first thing most of us think of is rust.
-This is precisely the case with hydrolock.
+When associating the words “metal” and “water,” the initial thing most of us ponder is rust.
+This is precisely the situation with hydrolock.

 If you don’t act promptly to remove the water, your engine will rust, which will likely render it useless.